 Family Hopes Henthorn's Guilty Verdict Puts Focus On First Wife's DeathRelatives of a woman whose husband was convicted of pushing her to her death off a cliff in Colorado's Rocky Mountain National Park hope the guilty verdict also brings justice for the man's first wife.

 'Harold’s Love Was Lethal': Jury Convicts Henthorn Of MurderA federal jury convicted Harold Henthorn, 59, of first-degree murder Monday afternoon following about 10 1/2 hours of deliberation.

-DENVER (AP/CBS4) – A judge will not unseal search warrants in the case of a man accused of pushing his wife to her death off a cliff in Colorado's Rocky Mountain National Park.
+Deliberations Resume For Man Accused In Wife's Cliff DeathJurors have resumed deliberating in the trial of a man accused of shoving his wife to her death off a cliff in Colorado's Rocky Mountain National Park.

 Henthorn Case In Hands of Jury, Victim's Brother Wants To 'Beat His Ass'The murder case against Harold Henthorn, 59, went to an eight-man, four-woman federal jury just after noon Friday.